mulesoft-assets/template-sfdc2s4hana-account-migration/README.md

 ## endpoints.xml
 <!-- Default Endpoints XML (start) -->
-This file provides the inbound and outbound sides of your integration app.
-This template has only an [HTTP Inbound Endpoint](http://www.mulesoft.org/documentation/display/current/HTTP+Endpoint+Reference) as the way to trigger the use case.
-**HTTP Inbound Endpoint** - Start Synchronization
-+ `${http.port}` is set as a property to be defined either on a property file or in CloudHub environment variables.
-+ The path configured by default is `migrateaccounts` and you are free to change for the one you prefer.
-+ The host name for all endpoints in your CloudHub configuration should be defined as `localhost`.
-CloudHub will then route requests from your application domain URL to the endpoint.
-+ The endpoint is configured as a *request-response* since as a result of calling it the response will be the total of Accounts migrated and filtered by the criteria specified.<!-- Default Endpoints XML (end) -->
+This file contains the endpoints for triggering the template and for retrieving the objects that meet the defined criteria in a query.
+You can execute a batch job process with the query results.<!-- Default Endpoints XML (end) -->

 <!-- Endpoints XML (start) -->